-The property used to be part of the 3,000 acre McCormick sheep ranch originally settled in the 1870s as a homestead.
-After the Cain’s acquired the property they hired noted Napa viticulture pioneer Laurie Wood to plant their vineyards to Cabernet Sauvignon, Cabernet Franc, Merlot, Petit Verdot and Malbec.
-Unfortunately much of these vines were planted on AxR rootstock and were not resistant to phyloxxera so over time most of the vineyard has been replanted.
+The property used to be part of the 3,000-acre McCormick sheep ranch originally settled in the 1850s as a homestead.
+After the Cain’s acquired the property from the heirs of the founders (they were only the second owners of the property) they hired noted Napa viticulture pioneer Laurie Wood to plant their vineyards to Cabernet Sauvignon, Cabernet Franc, Merlot, Petit Verdot and Malbec.
+Unfortunately, much of these vines were planted on AxR rootstock and were not resistant to phylloxera so over time most of the vineyard has been replanted.
 Because of the site’s location featuring numerous contours and exposures and elevation range, harvest usually lasts from 4 to 6 weeks.

-All visits are by appointment – for either a sit down tasting or a sit down tasting combined with a vineyard walk and a tour of their wine making facilities.
-Visits are private for your party – you sit down with your host around a table – in a very personalized setting.
+All visits are by appointment; for either a sit down tasting or a sit down tasting combined with a vineyard walk and a tour of their wine making facilities.
+Visits are private for your party and are hosted around a table small table in a very personalized setting.
 The tour of the winery stops in their fermentation tank room, barrel aging room and ends in an elegant room containing several tables where you will taste four wines.
+Note: once the winery is rebuilt, presumably tours and tastings will resume, and we will revisit and update this review at that time.

 Part of the tour is about how they make their final blends – whittling down the choices from over 70 vineyard blocks to the three wines.
 Blending is a critical component of their wine making.
-Their are a number of philosophies on when to blend; Cain tends to blend early allowing for maximum integration of flavors.
+There are a number of philosophies on when to blend; Cain tends to blend early allowing for maximum integration of flavors.
 Their flagship wine is the Cain Five which is a blend of the five classic Bordeaux varieties each of which is planted in their vineyards.
-This is the wine they are most known for – it has been hand crafted down to the smallest of details.
+This is the wine they are most known for – it has been produced since 1985 and is hand crafted down to the smallest of details.
+The name also ties in well based on the fact they had 5 children.

 The fining of their wines is done with egg whites (generally no filtration is done to allow for maximum color and flavor) and all their wines are fermented with indigenous yeasts inherent on the skins of the grapes.
 All their wines are blends with the percentages listed on each bottle.

 Winemaker and General Manager Chris Howell has been with Cain since 1990.
-Some of his former experience is formable, with time spent at Château Mouton Rothschild and much closer to the Napa Valley, Peter Michael Winery.
+Some of his former experience is formable, with time spent at Château Mouton Rothschild and much closer to Napa Valley, Peter Michael Winery in Knights Valley of neighboring Sonoma County.

-We first visited Cain Cellars in the early stages of beginning the Napa Wine Project – we did not yet have the very unique perspective that visiting and tasting with more than 1,000 unique Napa Valley based wineries and producers gives.
+We first visited Cain Cellars in the very early stages of the Napa Wine Project; we did not yet have the very unique perspective resulting from visiting and tasting with more than 1,100 unique Napa Valley based wineries and producers.
 Now we have a much better grasp of the various nuances of wine styles in the valley.

 During a revisit we could clearly tell these are wines that are different from many of Napa’s producers, hillside or valley floor.
 These are wines that have their own style or “Cainess” as one of their tour guides simply stated.
 Chris calls his style of wine making as “wine beyond just the fruit”.
 And the proof of this is clearly in the glass.